Post

 Merge Conflicts Between Machines

-If you edit the same file on two machines:
+If the same file is edited on two machines:

 1. Pull changes in worktree: